syncfusion-content/javascript-docs/js/NumericTextBox/Behavior-Settings.md

 ## Strict Mode Support

 NumericTextBox allows you to use the strict mode option by setting the **enableStrictMode** property.
 You can set the **minValue** and **maxValue** to the controls to enable strict mode functionality.
 Default value of this property is **false**.
 When the textbox value exceeds the **maxValue**, it restricts the exceeded value and returns the **maxValue**.
 Likewise when the textbox value goes below **minValue**, it restricts the new value and returns the **minValue**.
-When this property is enabled, it will not restrict the specified value and an error class will be added to indicate wrong value is provided to the NumericTextBox.
+When this property is true, it will not restrict the specified value and an error class will be added to indicate wrong value is provided to the NumericTextBox.

 ### Configure Strict Mode Support